mhackersu/absurd-grace/epics/salt-and-light/becomming-the-salt-and-the-light.md

-% The Logic of Love
+% Becoming the Salt and Light
 % Michael Hacker
 % April 2025